xelphene/infosecdocs/mfd_passwords/index.md

 an MFD try to log in to your mail server.

-# Configure a Xerox WorkCentre
+# Configuring a Xerox WorkCentre

 First, browse to the device with your web browser and log in with the default credentials, username "admin", password "1111".
 Go to the Properties